PX4/PX4-user_guide/en/ros/ros2_comm.md

 ROS 2 with PX4 running on a flight controller is almost the same as working with PX4 on the simulator.
 The only difference is that you need to start both the agent _and the client_, with settings appropriate for the communication channel.

-For more information see [Starting XRCE-DDS](../middleware/uxrce_dds.md#starting-xrce-dds).
+For more information see [Starting uXRCE-DDS](../middleware/uxrce_dds.md#starting-agent-and-client).

 ## Custom uORB Topics

-ROS 2 needs to have the _same_ message definitions that were used to create the XRCE-DDS client module in the PX4 Firmware in order to interpret the messages.
+ROS 2 needs to have the _same_ message definitions that were used to create the uXRCE-DDS client module in the PX4 Firmware in order to interpret the messages.
 The definition are stored in the ROS 2 interface package [PX4/px4_msgs](https://github.com/PX4/px4_msgs) and they are automatically synchronized by CI on the `main` and release branches.
 Note that all the messages from PX4 source code are present in the repository, but only those listed in `dds_topics.yaml` will be available as ROS 2 topics.
 Therefore,